richardokonicha/Engagement-Pushbot/README.md

 Claire Push bot is a telegram bot that is design to manage an engagement group automatically, taking away most of the hasle of managing an engagement group.

-How Claire functions
+#### How Users interact with Claire

-.
-Users interested in joining an engagement community can register with Claire and stores their information on Her database .
-An Engagement round can be triggered using a command "/round" only by the admin or a cron/repeating process that would cause a round to be started at a defined interval.
+- Users interested in joining the community can register with Claire as members using the command `/start` and tapping on `register` button.

-.
-Once a round is started, users who are registered as members would recieve a notification and can decide to be part of the engagement round started by clicking the join button which add their instagram username to the pool.
+- Users can set social media handle to be liked. ex. `https://Instagram.com/r.e.e.c.h.e.e`

+- Engagement Rounds are triggered at specific times; this is set by the Admin

+- Members are notified about the start of a Round during a Drop Session; which is a few minutes/seconds before a round starts; they have a button option to `Join` the coming round or pass.

+- Round starts immediately after Drop Session ends.
+Only Members who joined the round can participate in that Round.

-.
-Claire generates a list of all users in the pool who indicated interest and assigns the list to each of them.
+- Claire generates a list of all RoundParticipant's social media links i.e  `https://Instagram.com/allparticipantsprofiles`; shuffles the list and sends list to all RoundParticipants with instructions.

-.
-When a user joins a round, they are required to like the last post of every other user on the list generated for them by Claire to fulfill requirement.
+- RoundParticipants are required to goto the links provided, like and comment on the last social media post of every other RoundParticipant on the list distributed.

+- All Members can be sent a warning by Admin if they fail to like and comment on other RoundParticipants posts or abide by any of the engagement rules set by Admin.
+Users are blocked from joining any round after three warnings and would need to send complaint to the Admin/support.

+- Users can send complains to Admins using the command `/support followed by their complaint` e.g. `/support please reactivate my account`

+- Users/Members do not need to interact with each other or the admin directly in any way, Claire manages every action.

+- Users/Members have access to a mini dashboard that displays number of warns they have and number of engagements they have been part of as well as the time of the next engagement using the command `/dashboard`, `/menu`.

+#### How Admins interact with Claire

+- Admins can set specific times for engagement rounds to be triggered automatically during installation or setup this is a cron/repeating process Admins can also manually trigger a Round using the command "/round"-only an Admin can use this command.

-.
-When a user fails to fulfill the above requirement he can be warned by the admin.
+- When a user fails to fulfill the above requirement he can be warned by the Admin with the command `/warn @username`, a user is blocked from joining rounds after three warn until freed.

-.
-When a user is warned three times he is automatically blocked from joining any round until he is freed by the admin .
-Users can send messages to the admin directly from the bot Claire  /support <followed by their complaint>
-.
-User complaint are forwarded to the admins; admins can respond to users by replying these complaint which are then forwarded to which ever user that sent them.
+- Admins can free users from blocks by taking their number of warns to zero with the command `/free @username`

+- Admins would recieve all User complaints, questions and can send responses to the users by replying on the exact message that was sent by user.

+- Admins can view all users and their number of warns with the command `/warn`

-.
-Users do not need to interact with each other or the admin in any way, Claire manages every action .
-Admin have Ultimate power and can delete a user, block and unblock a user, warn a user, send warning messages to a user and set time for rounds to start
+- Admin have Ultimate power and can `/delete` a user, block and unblock a user, warn a user, send warning messages to a user and set time for rounds to start.

+For more comprehensive command listing see document > link

+#### How to setup Claire

+- Goto to the project's  [Github page](https://github.com/konichar/Engagement-Pushbot) and star this project by tapping on the star button at the top right of the page.

+- Clone this repository using `git clone <link>`

+- Create a python virtual environment and install the requirements.txt file

+- Create a .env file; this is where your configuration would live.

+- Run application from the entry point `epush_bot.py` or using `flask run`